 Two Feast Days

-The feast of the Epiphany is Friday January 6th.
-And just two days following, Sunday January 8th, we celebrate the feast of the Baptism of our Lord.
+The feast of the Epiphany is January 6th.
+On the following Sunday we celebrate the feast of the Baptism of our Lord.
 The first Sunday after Epiphany always commemorates Christ’s baptism.
-If it seems like these feast days snuck up on us this year, you’re right.
-That’s because Christmas Day fell on a Sunday, and consequently there was only one additional Sunday during the 12 days of Christmas.
+Sometimes these two feast days sneak up on us, especially when there is only one additional Sunday during the 12 days of Christmas.

-So Friday is Epiphany, and Sunday is Baptism of our Lord.
+So January 6th is Epiphany, and Sunday is Baptism of our Lord.
 One caveat though: some churches move the feast of the Epiphany to the nearest Sunday.
-For example, the Roman Catholic Church in the United States will celebrate Epiphany on Sunday January 8th.
+For example, the Roman Catholic Church in the United States often makes this transfer.
 Either way, having Epiphany and Baptism of our Lord so close together can seem like a challenge for churches, especially when it comes to teaching.
 Here are some points to keep in mind:

 Baptism and Epiphany go hand-in-hand